scottishgovernment/economicactionplan.mygov.scot/pages/place/7-marine-and-coastal.md

 We will continue to support the expansion of offshore wind through providing new guidance to industry on licensing and decommissioning, as well as providing a further £2 million this year to support innovation and help reduce costs.

 We are developing a new approach to fisheries management in partnership with the fishing industry and other stakeholders, establishing a world leading, sustainable fisheries management strategy, with inclusive economic growth at its heart.
-We also continue to support the sustainable growth of the aquaculture sector through joint work with the Aquaculture Industry Leadership Group, collaboration with other key regulators such as SEPA, SNH and local planning authorities to improve regulatory processes, development of the farmed fish health framework and through support for the Scottish Aquaculture Innovation Centre.
+We will continue to support the sustainable growth of the Scottish aquaculture sector, striking the right balance across our economic, environmental and social responsibilities.
+We want to foster a Team Scotland mind-set to the governance of Scottish aquaculture, one that helps prevent challenges arising and provides a proportionate approach to consenting.

 We have supported maritime business and coastal communities through the European Maritime and Fisheries Fund, with £54m having been awarded since January 2016.